shantnu-agarwal/NoteIT/README.md

 2. Select "Checkout from Version Control"
 3. In the dropdown choose Git
 4. Copy paste the URL of this repository, hit Enter.
-5. While the gradle build runs, open and initialise a firebase project and download the google-services.json file for the project
+5. While the gradle build runs, open and initialise a firebase project and download the `google-services.json` file for the project and replace with the existing `google-services.json` file.
 6. RUN! (the app)

 ## Project Structure: